hanishkvc/prgs-docs-spreadsheetkvc/README.md

 DONE: Right align the cell contents, while overflowing towards the left cells which are empty.
 Indicate clipping of cell contents.

 	Add support for xalignleft, xalignright and xaligndefault.
-	NOTE: Has been renamed to calignleft|right|default now.
+	NOTE: Has been renamed and spaced out to calign left|right|default now.

 xviewraw and xviewnormal commands added.

 Insert uses fwdLinks to ignore cells with =expressions which dont depend on other cells.
 This speeds up insert op a lot for spreadhsheets with lot of (millions)  =expressions which are independent.
 Similar stratergy also added to delete rows/cols logic.

+cformat commands to control how numbers are displayed.
+Doesnt affect the calculations.

 TODO:LATER: cell address ranges as lists for python functions.